 Q: Is it okay to heat my coop in the winter?
 I don't want my flock to suffer!

-2. Make sure the water supply does not freeze!
-This is very important.
+- Make sure the water supply does not freeze!
 Chickens cannot live long without fresh water.
-If you don't have electricity in your coop and therefore cannot provide a water heater, we recommend you bring the waterer into your house every night, and return it outside every morning.
+If you don't have electricity in your coop to heat your water, try bringing the waterer into your house every night, and returning it outside every morning.
 Check the water once or twice a day to make sure it's not frozen.

 - Make sure your coop is ventilated, but not drafty.
 The ventilation will keep the air dry, which will go a long way toward protecting from frostbite.